 In this lab, a Tensile Test is performed on plastic beams and Young's Modulus is measured.
 Students test beams with varying cross-sectional shapes to investigate the effect, if any, shape has on the outcome of the experiment.

-In this lab, a compression test is performed on a polyethylene cylinder.
-Quantities measured include Young's Modulus and the Yield Strength for the material.
+In this lab, Plaster of Paris cast beams are tested to destruction using compression.
+Quantities measured include Young's Modulus and the Compressive Strength for the material.